cminers/braiins-os/docs/index.md

 Braiins OS supports automatic fan control for both T1 and S9 miners (using [PID controller](https://en.wikipedia.org/wiki/PID_controll)).
 The fan controller can operate in one of two modes:

-- **Automatic Fan Control** - Miner software tries to regulate the fan speed so that miner temperature is approximately at target temperature (which can be configured).
-Allowed temperature range is 30-90 degree Celsius.
+- **Automatic Fan Control** - Miner software tries to regulate the fan speed so that miner temperature is approximately at the target temperature (which can be configured).
+The allowed temperature range is 30-90 degree Celsius.
 - **Fixed fan speed** - Fans are kept at a fixed, user-defined speed, no matter the temperature.
 This is useful if you have your own way of cooling the miner or if the temperature sensors don't work.
 Allowed fan speed is 0%-100%.

-The fan control mode can be inspected in "Miner Stats" page and changed in "Miner Configuration" page.
+The fan control mode can be inspected in the "Miner Stats" page and changed in the "Miner Configuration" page.

-**Warning**: mis-configuring fans (either turning them off or at low level, or setting target temperature too high) may irreversibly **DAMAGE** your miner.
+**Warning**: misconfiguring fans (either by turning them off or to a level that is too slow, or by setting the target temperature too high) may irreversibly **DAMAGE** your miner.

-The default behavior for fan control is to be in "Automatic Fan Control" mode with reasonably set target temperature.
-The number and type of temperature sensors is different on T1 and S9, but in general the "measured temperature" is maximum of temperatures from all sensors.
+The default behavior for fan control is to be in "Automatic Fan Control" mode with a reasonably set target temperature.
+The number and type of temperature sensors is different on T1 and S9, but in general the "measured temperature" is the maximum of temperatures from all sensors.

 ### Fan operation

-1. On miner start fan is set to 100% no matter the configuration (this is to prevent overheating during initialization)
+1. The miner's starting fan speed is automatically set to 100% no matter the configuration (this is to prevent overheating during initialization).
-2. Once temperature sensors are initialized, fancontrol is enabled.
-If temperature sensors are not working or they read out temperature of 0, fans are set to full speed.
+2. Once temperature sensors are initialized, fan control is enabled.
+If temperature sensors are not working or they read out temperature of 0, fans are automatically set to full speed.
-3. If the current mode is "fixed fan speed", fan is set to given speed.
+3. If the current mode is "fixed fan speed", the fan is set to a given speed.
-4. If the current mode is "automatic fan control", the fan is regulated by temperature.
-For the first 2 minutes the minimum fan speed is set to 60% (to wait for the miner to warm up), then the minimum speed is 10%.
+4. If the current mode is "automatic fan control", the fan speed is regulated by temperature.
+The minimum fan speed is set to 60% for the first 2 minutes (to wait for the miner to warm up), after which time the minimum speed is 10%.
 5. In case miner temperature is above *HOT temperature*, fans are set to 100% (even in "fixed fan speed" mode).
-6. In case miner temperature is above *Dangerous temperature*, cgminer shuts down (even in "fixed fan speed" mode).
+6. In case miner temperature is above *DANGEROUS temperature*, cgminer shuts down (even in "fixed fan speed" mode).

 ### Default temperature limits